Frequently Asked Questions

 Be staged successfully by non-actors

 Teachers using performance-based Shakespeare instruction report higher student engagement, stronger comprehension, and increased confidence with complex texts.
-Students ask not only, “What does this mean?” while embodying characters but also start asking, “What happens next?”

 -